SayanBanerjee09082002/ComPhy_Programmes/README.md

 # ComPhy_Programmes
 The code for all algorithms of the Computational Physics course of BITS Pilani Pilani Campus<br>
-This was created for Sem-1 2023.
+This was created for Sem-1 2023<br>
-IC: Nawin Singh
+IC: Nawin Singh<br><br>
+I used C++ for the programs.
+If you want to run the code, get VS Code and follow the instructions on setting a C++ compiler.